2600hz/kazoo5/doc/engineering/couch_views.md

 # CouchDB Design Documents

-Kazoo uses views to query CouchDB.
+{% BRAND_NAME %} uses views to query CouchDB.
 Basically views are JavaScript codes which will be put in a document inside the database that they operate on.
 This special document is called Design document in CouchDB.
 Each Design document can implement multiple view.
 Please consult [Official CouchDB Design Documents](http://docs.couchdb.org/en/stable/ddocs/index.html) to learn more about how to write view.

-Traditionally Kazoo have all design documents in simple JSON files store in each application's private directory.
+Traditionally {% BRAND_NAME %} have all design documents in simple JSON files store in each application's private directory.
 After a view is updated system administrator required to run a maintenance command (`kapps_maintenance refresh [Database]`) to read the view files and update them in databases.
-As long as Kazoo is deploy as a single node, there was no issue.
-Deploying Kazoo in multi-node scenario where each node is just running a subset of applications would potentially result in breaking this refresh maintenance command.
+As long as {% BRAND_NAME %} is deploy as a single node, there was no issue.
+Deploying {% BRAND_NAME %} in multi-node scenario where each node is just running a subset of applications would potentially result in breaking this refresh maintenance command.
 For example if you run this command for refreshing views for an account database in a node which doesn't have Crossbar application installed will failed, since it can not find required account's database views.

-With Kazoo 4.2, some views (account and MODB for example) are read from the JSON files and put in a specific database (`system_data` database).
+With {% BRAND_NAME %} 4.2, some views (account and MODB for example) are read from the JSON files and put in a specific database (`system_data` database).
 This process is called registering the views.
 Subsequent refresh command would read the view definitions from this database and is not required to run on a specific node.

-This has been improved in Kazoo 4.3 by putting all views that Kazoo uses into `system_data` database.
+This has been improved in {% BRAND_NAME %} 4.3 by putting all views that {% BRAND_NAME %} uses into `system_data` database.
 Upon system startup, each application is now responsible for registering the views that it provides (and creating their specific database if they have one) and optionally refreshing it.

 ## `kazoo` key

-Starting from Kazoo 4.3, when creating design documents for use in CouchDB, Kazoo requires some metadata to assist in making sure the views in the databases are up to date.
+Starting from {% BRAND_NAME %} 4.3, when creating design documents for use in CouchDB, {% BRAND_NAME %} requires some metadata to assist in making sure the views in the databases are up to date.

-At the root level of a design document, add a key `kazoo` with an object that tells Kazoo about which database(s) the design document belongs.
+At the root level of a design document, add a key `kazoo` with an object that tells {% BRAND_NAME %} about which database(s) the design document belongs.
 This key is required.

 First, an example: